anandjanki/thoughtart/content/courses/ec-math/geometry/parallelograms/index.md

 A few simple properties can be proven for the Varignon parallelogram:

 - The area of the Varignon parallelogram is half the area of the original quadrilateral.
-- The perimeter of the Varignon parallelogram is half the perimeter of the original quadrilateral.
+- The perimeter of the Varignon parallelogram is equal to the sum of the diagonals of the original quadrilateral.

 ## Wittenbauer Parallelogram